Braintree High School: General

-Mascot

-Braintree High School's mascot is the letter "B".
-Athletic teams from the school use the nickname "The Wamps."
-The name is derived from the Massachusetts Indian Chief known as Wampatuck, who ceded land to colonists through the "Braintree Indian Deed" in 1665.

 Demographics

 Athletics

 Braintree High is a member of the Bay State Conference, a league in District C of the Massachusetts Interscholastic Athletic Association.
 They have traditional rivalries with Milton High School, including the annual football game on Thanksgiving Day, and Weymouth High School.
 Recently the Boys' Gymnastics squad has consistently repeated as champions of the BSC while the Cheerleading squad competes on the national stage.
 There have been several other state champions produced by BHS in the past several years, most notably in girls' athletics.
 The Lady Wamps Basketball team won the state title for the 2005–06 fall season, while the Soccer team won in both 2005 and again in 2006.
 The boys ice hockey team made its first appearance in the Super 8 Ice Hockey Tournament in 2014, but lost to Catholic Memorial School in the play-in game, 2–1.
 In back-to-back years the Girls Basketball team won state championships in 2014 and went undefeated in 2015.

 The Braintree High Dance Team has dominated conference and state championships for over a decade, including multiple New England championships.

 The Varsity baseball team won the Super Eight baseball tournament in 2015, after previously losing to Newton North High School in 2014s final.
-The Wamps beat St. John's Preparatory School 7–3 after dropping the first game 20-4.
+The Wamps beat St. John's Preparatory School 7–3 after dropping the first game 20–4.

 The name of the field that Braintree Baseball plays at is Veterans Stadium.
 The football team and occasionally the soccer and lacrosse teams play at an artificial turf field named Alumni Stadium.
 The Braintree High gymnasium is named H. Fred Hegret Gymnasium.
 The golf team plays its home events at Braintree Municipal Golf Course.
 The gymnastics room is named Shuhwerk Gymnastics Room.
 The Braintree Athletic Complex is a planned athletic complex that will be located at Braintree High School.